hcguersoy/cleanreg/README.md

 <repository name>:
     tag: <tag>
     keepimages: <number of images to keep>
-    date: <date>
+    keepsince: <date>
 ```
-The values for tag, keepimages and date are optional.
+The values for tag, keepimages and keepsince are optional.
 If the tag should be parsed as a regular expression use the -re flag as shown above.
 An example file can be found in the repository.

 The configuration file can be used together with the clean-full-catalog option: